brendanmoore/modern-spa-boilerplate/README.md

 ## Features

-- *React* Yes its the best
+- **React** Yes its the best
-- *Redux* For the data flow, has example action creators/reducers
+- **Redux** For the data flow, has example action creators/reducers
-- *React-Router* For all your routing needs.
-Configured to use HTML5 history/routing out of the box. *
+- **React-Router** For all your routing needs.
+Configured to use HTML5 history/routing out of the box.
+(Will need approriate server config in production. see https://www.nginx.com/blog/creating-nginx-rewrite-rules)
-- *UI Server* React components are rendered server side.
+- **UI Server** React components are rendered server side.
-- *API Server* A seperate express container mounted at `/api`
+- **API Server** A seperate express container mounted at `/api`
-- *es2015* All es2015 for the latest features.
+- **es2015** All es2015 for the latest features.
 Requires node v5.5.0+
-- *Sass/Libsass* The best CSS preprocessor, also has normalize.css & reboot.css helpers to get going.
+- **Sass/Libsass** The best CSS preprocessor, also has normalize.css & reboot.css helpers to get going.
-- *Webpack* Build system automatically minifies production builds has hot module development server which also proxies the UI/API server!
+- **Webpack** Build system automatically minifies production builds has hot module development server which also proxies the UI/API server!
 Neat
-- *Babel* Use es2015+ everywhere
+- **Babel** Use es2015+ everywhere
-- *eslint* has some sensible rules built in
+- **eslint** has some sensible rules built in.

-* Will need approriate server config in production. see https://www.nginx.com/blog/creating-nginx-rewrite-rules/

 ## Usage